ONLYOFFICE/document-server-proxy/iis/reverse-proxy-to-ds/README.md

 ## What this is for
-This guide explains how to setup your IIS to allow connections to Docker-Workspace instance with HTTP/HTTPS using IIS as reverse proxy.
+This guide explains how to setup your IIS to allow connections to DocumentServer instance with HTTP/HTTPS using IIS as reverse proxy.

 ## How to use it